smorrrs/Speedrun-Resources/speedrunning_intro.md

 Submitting a run with a prohibited element is cheating, and doing this intentionally is considered a serious offense.
 The unfortunate reality that some people choose to cheat entails that run times will need to have a certain level of proof and verification as determined by the community.
 Most game leaderboards require a video recording of a reasonable quality, but may require more.

-This all just applies to competitions between players for standing on leaderboards.
+These rules just apply to competitions between players for standing on leaderboards.
 Use any ruleset you think will be the most fun when you're running on your own.

-# TAS
-A popular alternative to typical, human-player speedrun competition are TASes (Tool-Assisted Speedruns).
-This is where someone configures a computer program with a series of inputs to enter into a game.
-This allows for a perfectly executed run and include techniques too that are too difficult for human players to perform.

-TASes have their own [site](https://www.tasvideos.org).

 # Leaderboards